 - Bring a large pot of water to a boil over high heat and salt it generously.
 Add the noodles, stir, and cook for about 4 minutes.
 Drain and rinse with cold water and set aside in a large serving bowl.

-- In a separate small bowl, whisk together the sesame oil, garlic, soy sauce and salt and white pepper, to taste, until combined well.
+- In a separate small bowl, whisk together the sesame oil, garlic, ginger, soy sauce and salt and white pepper, to taste, until combined well.
 Pour the mixture over the noodles and toss well to coat.
-Taste and adjust the seasoning with more salt/pepper and/or soy sauce if necessary.
+Taste and adjust the seasoning with more salt/pepper and/or sesame oil or soy sauce if necessary.
 Garnish with diced green onions and sesame seeds and serve immediately.

 Here’s to a long and happy life!